 It’s a valid question.
 If your income is $0, then what creditor will believe that you’ll pay them back?
 Here are a few options (none of which are guaranteed):

-- Ask about collateral.
+Ask about collateral.
 If your name is on something of value (i.e. a vehicle), you may be able to use it for a loan.
+However, be forewarned that if you’re not able to keep up with the monthly payments, you can lose the item you put up for collateral, so in general, choose this option as a last resort.

 Most importantly, make a clear plan for your budget to pay this debt off as quickly as possible!
 The average household has $16,748 in credit card debt.
 So many families let that final step slide and become buried.
 That doesn’t have to be you!